8 ways to outline a novel (article) - Robbie Blair

 There are two extremes when it comes to outlining:

-- Plotting absolutely everything out before you write and
+- Plotting absolutely everything out before you write.

-- Flying by the seat of your pants (hence the name pantsing) by winging it
+- Flying by the seat of your pants (hence the name pantsing) by writing as you go.
+This is also known as Discovery Writing.

 - Easier to fulfill your promises (more on this later)